General linear model

 where Y is a matrix with series of multivariate measurements (each column being a set of measurements on one of the dependent variables), X is a matrix of observations on independent variables that might be a design matrix (each column being a set of observations on one of the independent variables), B is a matrix containing parameters that are usually to be estimated and U is a matrix containing errors (noise).
 The errors are usually assumed to be uncorrelated across measurements, and follow a multivariate normal distribution.
 If the errors do not follow a multivariate normal distribution, generalized linear models may be used to relax assumptions about Y and U.

-The general linear model incorporates a number of different statistical models: ANOVA, ANCOVA, MANOVA, MANCOVA, ordinary linear regression, t-test and F-test.
+The general linear model (GLM) encompasses several statistical models, including ANOVA, ANCOVA, MANOVA, MANCOVA, and ordinary linear regression.
+Within this framework, both the t-test and the F-test can be applied.
 The general linear model is a generalization of multiple linear regression to the case of more than one dependent variable.
 If Y, B, and U were column vectors, the matrix equation above would represent multiple linear regression.

 Hypothesis tests with the general linear model can be made in two ways: multivariate or as several independent univariate tests.
 In multivariate tests the columns of Y are tested together, whereas in univariate tests the columns of Y are tested independently, i.e., as multiple univariate tests with the same design matrix.